WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 ## Manual Installation

-The basic install requires five resources to be deloployed for Cosmos include the following:
+The basic install requires five resources to be deployed for Cosmos include the following:

 * SendGrid Account
 * MS SQL Database